quicwg/base-drafts/draft-ietf-quic-http-mapping.md

 StreamID 1 is reserved for crypto operations (the handshake, crypto config updates), and MUST NOT be used for HTTP/2 headers or body, see
-{{I-D.hamilton-quic-transport-protocol}}.
+{{QUIC-TRANSPORT}}.
 StreamID 3 is reserved for sending and receiving HTTP/2 HEADERS frames.
 Therefore the first client initiated data stream has StreamID 5.

 There are no reserved server initiated StreamIDs, so the first server initiated (i.e. server push) stream has an ID of 2, followed by 4, etc.